sophgo/tdl_sdk/doc/0-introduction.md

 ## App

-The ``app`` library is a solution designed based on AI SDK for various client applications.
+The ``app`` library is a solution designed based on TDL SDK for various client applications.

 We provides some post-data analysis functions related to the provided networks, such as inner product for int8 feature matching, or digital tracking for detected results.
 Find out more details in chapter 3.